 To get some answers we assigned our students a final research project to report on conditions here at GSU and at other Atlanta-area institutions which shape the prospects for meaningful creative work in the South.
 This collectively-produced document was edited together into a single volume titled Prospects for a Labor of Love.
-A couple of printed copies are on display at our exhibition next door which is also called Prospects for a Labor of Love.
-A PDF of the document is also available for download.
+A pile of printed copies were on display at our exhibition at the university gallery which was also titled Prospects for a Labor of Love.

 A committed art practice is a labor of love.
 Always an impractical preoccupation, an “art career” is nearly untenable as neoliberalism becomes the common sense of our time.
 What then are the prospects for art moving forward?
 On the one hand we have the largest unregulated market in the world and on the other is the internet, another market, which has distributed cultural production to a point where anyone can purportedly be an artist.
 Is knowledge production in the academy beholden to metrics established by these markets?
 If that’s the case then we will continue to argue for art from a defensive position by attempting to hold ground against inevitable losses down the road; be they from austerity budgets, creative industries hype, or the self-sabotage of gentrification and mounting student debt.
 Is a third way possible?
 One that takes a systemic approach to understanding technological change and the art market––not as simply givens––but as something to be acted upon and potentially instrumentalized to political ends.
 We could then work to answer how art can be valuable now.
 Through reconfigured institutions, art might activate the social imagination to address the most urgent contemporary problems––most notably inequality––all of which make Atlanta a suitable testing ground for these labors of love.